ZHANG6478/HLF/README.md

 HLF automatically selects VMD hyperparameters, partitions intrinsic mode functions into high-/low-frequency components via joint energy–frequency analysis, and applies frequency-aligned forecasters to each branch before reconstructing the final forecast.

+Some experimental results are omitted due to GitHub limitations; please contact the authors if needed.

 ---

 ## Repository Structure